pervices/releases/README.md

 This is one-time process that regenerate the look up tables, which are specific to each Rx board and each radio chain.

-NOTE: It will take approximately 30 min to fully complete this process.
+NOTE 1: It will take approximately 30 min to fully complete this process.

+NOTE 2: If you have just updated the unit, it is best to first reboot the unit to ensure that you are using the latest code, prior to regenerating the LUT.

 0. SSH into the Crimson unit, using the dev0 user and the password provided by Per Vices.